-With a clear defined vision to emerge as Most Integrated Global producer for Speciality Chemicals and having invested ₹4.41 Bn Capex in last 5 years, Seya took its next step forward to start ₹7.35 Bn round of expansion to be completed over next 2-3 years.
-With reasonably complex (not complicated) and fully backward & forward integrated manufacturing blueprint, capital and technologically intensive scale of operations, your Company continues to create a large base to outpace the industry and deliver persistent growth year-on-year on the vertebrae of its strengths, combined with cost leadership and value-added product offerings.
-Gaining further momentum from stability in the global crude oil prices and related petrochemicals, your Company has already initiated work for its upcoming projects integral to its existing business operations by embarking on a backward & forward integration project with capacity expansion of captive products, initiative to reduce cost of energy and diversification in new high value Speciality Chemical products.
-The Greenfield expansion, being one of its kind full integrated state-ofart manufacturing facility with Global scale and size of Individual plants, shall have an aggregate installed capacity of 512,550 MTPA and shall be in vicinity of existing manufacturing operations, there by further integrating manufacturing operations.
-I am glad to underline that your Company has achieved its financial closure on 25th March 2017 and is expected to commission its Commercial Production in the second half of FY 19.
-Once implemented it will further immensely strengthen your Company's sustainability and resilience and create value for its esteemed shareholders.
-The Greenfield expansion project entails:
+Our Company has an advantage that its Businesses have good potential to grow (as the industries they serve are growing) and its manufacturing blueprint is reasonably complex (not complicated) and integrated, therefore not easily replicable.
+Your Company will continue to create a large base to outpace the industry and deliver persistent growth year-on-year on the vertebrae of its strengths, combined with cost leadership and value-added product offerings gaining momentum from stability in the global crude oil prices and related petrochemical.
+Your Company has already initiated work for its upcoming projects integral to our existing business operations by embarking on a backward & forward integration project and capacity expansion of captive products in addition to reducing cost of energy, diversification in new high value added products.
+Once implemented it will further strengthen your Company's sustainability and resilience and create value for its esteemed shareholders.